 It’s been a couple of years since Android TV has come out and it’s been slowly maturing as a platform.
 It has more apps and games available for it than ever before.
 There could be more hardware available, but we’re sure that’s coming sooner or later.
 If you have an Android TV device and you’re looking to get the best experience, then check out the best Android TV apps!
 Also, most Android TV apps have a Chromecast built-in.
 That means any app with Chromecast support can be used on most Android TV devices!

 Plex was one of the first Android TV apps.
 It remains one of the best.
 Its main purpose is to play videos from your computer or phone to your TV.
 It also works with other types of files like music, photos, and more.
 The app also allows streaming from various cloud storage sites like Dropbox, Google Drive, and OneDrive.
-It has a variety of apps that add more stuff you can watch.
-However, you’ll need the Plex Pass subscription or a one-time in-app purchase to get them.
-It’s a bit expensive, but it Plex does good work.
+There are even more plugins to make your experience even better.
+For instance, Plex partnered with Crackle a while back so you can actually stream ad-supported (but otherwise free) movies and TV shows.

 Wake On Lan